William Glackens: Glackens and The Eight

 In New York, Glackens became associated with a group of artists known today as The Eight, five of whom (Robert Henri, John Sloan, George Luks, and Everett Shinn as well as Glackens) are considered Ashcan realists.
 The other members of this loose association were Arthur B. Davies, Ernest Lawson, and Maurice Prendergast.
-"The Eight" was a not term of the group's own choosing, but after their first exhibition in 1908, it became their unofficial title in the press, alluding to the fact that the artists' cause had little to do with stylistic similarities and everything to do with art politics.
+"The Eight" was not a term of the group's own choosing, but after their first exhibition in 1908, it became their unofficial title in the press, alluding to the fact that the artists' cause had little to do with stylistic similarities and everything to do with art politics.
 These eight men had decided to hold a separate exhibition after experiencing repeated rejection from the "official" exhibitions at the powerful, conservative National Academy of Design.
 Their breakaway venture was, in part, a way of protesting that controlling body's rigid definition of artistic beauty.
 Their show at the Macbeth Gallery was a small-scale "succès de scandale" and toured several cities from Newark to Chicago in an traveling exhibition curated by Sloan.
 The painters gained wider recognition and were invited to exhibit at many institutions.
 More importantly, they had initiated a national debate about acceptable subject matter in art and the need to end the constraints of The Genteel Tradition in American culture.
-Most of the Eight also participated in the "Exhibition of Independent Artists" in 1910, a further attempt to break down the exclusivity of the Academy.
+Most of the Eight also participated in the "Exhibition of Independent Artists" in 1910, a further attempt to break down the exclusivity of the academy.

 Glackens, Henri, Sloan, Luks, and Shinn were key figures in the realist movement in the visual arts during the years (c.
-1895-1920) when challenging writers of realist fiction, such as Stephen Crane, Theodore Dreiser, and Frank Norris, were gaining wider audiences and struggling to set aside the Genteel Tradition in American letters.
+1895–1920) when challenging writers of realist fiction, such as Stephen Crane, Theodore Dreiser, and Frank Norris, were gaining wider audiences and struggling to set aside the Genteel Tradition in American letters.
 The painters depicted robust, sometimes inelegant urban themes and welcomed artistic freedom.
 They were not concerned with modernist techniques; their focus was on energetic painting and fresh, accessible subject matter.
 Glackens was an integral part of the group.
 The genre aspects of Ashcan art are evident in his work of the time, particularly in paintings like Hammerstein's Roof Garden (1901), Easter River from Brooklyn (1902), Tugboat and Lighter (1904), and Winter, Central Park (1905).